 - For trigger type 1, if SoundingRS-UL-ConfigDedicatedAperiodicUpPTsExt is configured, the SRS parameters in SoundingRS-UL-ConfigDedicatedAperiodicUpPTsExt shall be used; otherwise, SoundingRS-UL-ConfigDedicatedAperiodic shall be used.

-- For trigger type 2, the parameters in SoundingRS-UL-ConfigDedicatedAdditional shall be used.
+- For trigger type 2, the parameters in SoundingRS-UL-ConfigDedicatedAdd shall be used.